Dummi26/mers/README.md

         }
     }

-mers actually doesn't have an else-if, the if statement is parsed as:
+mers actually doesn't have an else-if, the if statement is simply parsed as:

     if input.eq("+") {
         counter = counter.add(1)